Archive for the ‘Uncategorized’ Category

 MGM / Rudolph Ising / 1940

-The two Harman-Ising films we are sharing in this Bonus RefPack represent the best of Harman and Ising’s work.
+The two films we are sharing with you today represent the best of Harman and Ising’s work.
 “Milky Way” was the first non-Disney animated short to be awarded an Oscar, winning over the first Bugs Bunny cartoon and the first of the Tom & Jerry shorts.
 It richly deserved the honor.
 The lushness of the production values rivals the most elaborate of Disney’s shorts.
 In particular note the solidity of the drawing by Mike Lah, Pete Burness and Ray Abrams, the brilliant color palettes of the backgrounds, and the spectacular effects animation.
 Many of the shots in this short consist of pans with action beginning in one end of the pan and tracking it through to the other end.
 This contributes to the forward momentum of the film and prevents it from dragging like so many other Harman-Ising cartoons.

 SD QUALITY VIDEO: